 CORPORATE GOVERNANCE & SUSTAINABILITY

-The Board is committed to practising high standards of corporate governance and integrating sustainability measures into its strategy and operations throughout the Group.
+The Board places great importance on practising high standards of corporate governance and embedding sustainability measures into its strategy and operations throughout the Group.
 Details of the Group’s corporate governance initiatives, risk management, internal control policies and sustainability efforts are set out in the relevant sections of this Annual Report.

-The Board has declared an interim dividend in lieu of final dividend of US0.10 cents per ordinary share payable on 30 July 2020.
-Together with the first interim dividend of US0.16 cents paid on 30 December 2019, the Group had declared a total of US0.26 cents per ordinary share for the financial year 2019/2020.
-This represents a dividend pay-out ratio of about 62.2% of the profit attributable to owners of the Company and a dividend yield of 6.6% based on the Company’s closing share price on 31 March 2020.
+The Board has declared an interim dividend in lieu of final dividend of US0.10 cents per ordinary share payable on 8 July 2021 for the financial year 2020/21.
+This represents a dividend yield of 2.1% based on the Company’s closing share price on 31 March 2021.

-Hence, I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders who have continued to show their support and trust in the Group during these difficult times.
+As such, I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders for staying steadfastly during these difficult times with us.

-I also wish to thank our management and staff for their dedication and contribution in helping our Group steer through these challenging times.
+I also wish to thank our management and staff for their continued dedication and contribution to our Group.

 Dato’ Sri Dr TIONG Ik King